Sequoia & Kings Canyon Are Open - No Reservations Are Required

 Self-Guided Historic Walking Tour

-Enjoy a self-guided walking tour of historic downtown Visalia with the Visalia: Then and Now tour.
+Enjoy a self-guided walking tour of historic downtown Visalia.
 Incorporated in 1852, Visalia has roots to early California.
 Follow along on the tour to see the buildings of the past that are still relevant today.

-With elevations at around 7,000 feet, and little artificial light, the national park is a great place for dark skies and stargazing.
-Check the park schedule of events.
-In the summer months, Park Ranger programs include moonlight walks so check their calendar.
-Make sure to read below for links and tips to make your star viewing even better.
+With elevations at around 7,000 feet, and little artificial light, the national parks are a great place for stargazing.
+In the summer months, Park Ranger programs include moonlight walks so check their event calendar.
+We have tip below to make your star viewing even better.

 Our top 3 places in Sequoia & Kings Canyon National Parks to view stars, meteors and more.

-1. Top of Moro Rock: The view from the top of Moro Rock in the day time is a “must-see” experience.
-The Great Western Divide, the Kaweah water shed and the valley down below create a sweeping vista.
+1. Top of Moro Rock: The view from the top of Moro Rock in the day time is a “must-see” experience for its sweeping vista.
 But at night the view changes to sparkling stars and far away galaxies.
-Use caution and good sense and enjoy this amazing experience with uninterrupted views of the night sky.
+Use caution and good sense to enjoy this amazing experience with uninterrupted views of the night sky.
 (Tip: bring a flashlight or wear a headlamp.)

-2. Wolverton: About 2 miles north of the General Sherman tree parking lot is Wolverton, an open area that in the winter is a great place for sledding.
-But during the summer months, the open area is a great place to view the stars.
+2. Wolverton: About 2 miles north of the General Sherman tree parking lot is Wolverton, that has an open area great for viewing the stars.

 3. Lodgepole: One of the best features of Sequoia National Park is of course the mighty sequoia trees.
 These towering giants are amazing to see.
 At night, though, you want a clear view of the sky.
 The Lodgepole parking lot offers a cleared area for viewing as well as a solid base for your telescope.

 You don’t need to go into the parks for great stargazing views.
-In the foothills around the park, are lots of places to view the stars.
+There are lots of places in the foothills near the parks to view the stars.
 Here are 3 spots that offer a night of dazzling stars.

 1. Kaweah Lake: Though not high in elevation, the Lake is away from most artificial light sources and offers great views.
 The parking lot by the marina is a great option.